Brought to you by Kohlmeyer Hagen Law

-A default divorce in Minnesota is a type of divorce in which one party does not respond or participate in the legal proceedings.
-This can happen if the party being served with divorce papers does not respond within the required time frame, or if they do not attend court hearings or participate in mediation.
+A default divorce happens if the party being served with divorce papers does not respond (or “answer”) within the required time frame (you have 30 days to respond to a divorce pleading), or if they do not attend court hearings or participate in mediation.

-When a default divorce is granted, the court will consider the requests made by the party who did participate in the proceedings as long as they are reasonable and the court finds that there is no just cause for defense.
 This means that if the party who did not participate does not object to the divorce or the terms proposed by the other party, the court will likely grant the divorce and approve the terms outlined by the participating party.

 It’s important to note that this process can only happen if the party who filed for divorce has made a reasonable effort to notify the non-participating party about the proceedings.
 In some cases, if the court finds that the party who filed for the divorce didn’t make enough effort to notify the other party, the court might dismiss the case.

-Cost of a Default Divorce
+Cost of a Default Divorce vs. A “Normal” Divorce

-Default divorces can be less expensive than traditional divorce proceedings, as they do not require as much time and resources to be spent on negotiations and court hearings.
 However, it’s important to keep in mind that the cost of a divorce can vary depending on the specific circumstances of the case, such as the assets and debts involved, whether there are children, and the complexity of the issues.

 If a party does not participate in the divorce proceedings, the party who filed for divorce will likely have a less expensive process.
 They won’t have to pay for legal representation for the other party, and they might not have to spend much time and money on negotiations or court hearings.
 However, if the party who filed for divorce has a complex financial situation, they might still have to spend money on hiring experts to value assets and debts.